PhonologicalCorpusTools/CorpusTools/README.md

 ### Mac OS X

 Download the file 'pct.zip' from the Phonological CorpusTools page on SourceForge.
 It can be found here: http://sourceforge.net/projects/phonologicalcorpustools/files/0.15/macosx/pct.zip/download .
-Unzip this file to access 'pct.app'.
+Unzip this file to access 'pct.app' (most likely by double-clicking it).
 You can then double-click this file to run Phonological CorpusTools.
+You can move the icon to your toolbar like any other application.

 ### Linux